 Cut Outs: Any “hole” located within the pin.
 Be careful when designing cut outs into your pin design as they come at a cost.
 I’ve seen cut outs priced at $.10 per cut out, per pin.

-Cut to Shape / Custom Shape: Pins don’t need to be generic shapes.
+Cut to Shape / Custom Shape: Custom lapel pins don’t need to be generic shapes.
 Most any shape of pin is possible but take care if making the pin with enough places for pin post placement and room for the design to show clearly as well.

-Danglers: A small pin attached to another pin by way of a jump loop or chain.
+Danglers: A small pin attached to another lapel pin by way of a jump loop or chain.

 Die Struck: A type of pin style devoid of color not to be misconstrued with the manufacturing process of the same name.
 Most pins are die struck except photo-etched pins or pins that require “molding”.

 Epoxy Finishes: A clear epoxy is placed onto pins for mainly one of two reasons.
 1) an extra layer of protection is required.
 Some examples of that are glitter pins and offset printed pins.
 2) personal preference.
 Some people like epoxy coatings just because they think it looks good.
 I’ve seen epoxy coatings be referred to as epoxy domes, clear coats, glazes, shellac and resin.

 Glitter: Available in combination with any PMS color, glitter is a popular option in trading pins of all sorts (from baseball/softball teams to theme-park pin traders).

 Hard Enamel: The true name of most “cloisonne” lapel pins.
 The face of the pin is smooth due to the colored areas being filled with enamel to the “top” of the metal borders of the pin.